 “As a general dentist, you have all the background on the patient, so you’re well placed to find the root cause and ensure the cosmetic work doesn’t break down over time.
-For example, the patient might have worn teeth due to an alignment or jaw function issue, so you need to fix that before you do the cosmetic work.
+For example, the patient might have worn teeth due to an alignment or jaw function issue or poor dental hygiene, so you need to fix that before you do the cosmetic dental work.

-So the cosmetic dentistry opportunity for dentists isn’t solely about offering cosmetic treatments such as teeth whitening and veneers.
+So the cosmetic dentistry opportunity for cosmetic dentists isn’t solely about offering cosmetic treatment options such as teeth whitening, dental bridge, dental crown, dental implants, and dental porcelain veneers.
 It’s also about taking a holistic view of a patient’s overall dentition, and helping them to understand the issues they need to correct in order to achieve the best cosmetic results.

 The opportunities cosmetic dentistry offers to general dental practices are clear.
 But before you explore how to become a cosmetic dentist, you need to identify the types of cosmetic dentistry procedures you may be able to offer.

-Some common types of cosmetic dentistry you might consider adding to your dental general practice include:
+Some common types of cosmetic dentistry procedures you might consider adding to your dental general practice include:

 Now that you understand what are the different types of cosmetic dentistry, adding a cosmetic element to your general dental practice is well within reach.